 - questions include images

 - computer-based, administered by Surpass at a test centre internationally or online via a proctoring service in the UK.

 To apply and find out when the exams run:

-Click here to get alerts on the opening of application periods as well as info/tips on revision/preparation resources and more.
+Sign up here for more information on application periods as well as info/tips on revision/preparation resources and more.